Independence Day (Uganda)

-Independence Day in Uganda is a state holiday celebrated on October 9 every year.
+Independence Day in Uganda is a state holiday celebrated on 9 October every year.
 It celebrates Uganda's independence from the United Kingdom in 1962.

 History

 Explorer Henry Stanley discovered Uganda in 1875 which was divided into two kingdoms at the time.

 In 1888, Uganda came under the control of the British East Africa Company.
 After World War II, native Ugandans were allowed to serve in government, and by 1955, half the members of the legislative council were Ugandans.
-The Ugandan Constitutional Conference was held in London in September 1961, was organised to pave the way for Ugandan independence.
-At the end of the conference in on October 9, Uganda officially became an independent nation.
+The Ugandan Constitutional Conference was held in London in September 1961, organized to pave the way for Ugandan independence.
+At the end of the conference on 9 October, Uganda officially became an independent nation.

+On the first anniversary of independence on 9 October 1963, Uganda took a further step away from the United Kingdom when Elizabeth II was removed as head of state and replaced by the King of Buganda, Edward Muteesa, who assumed the new role of president.
+The first independence day celebrations were held on the same day, with Andrew Cavendish, 11th Duke of Devonshire, the Minister of State for Commonwealth Relations, representing the UK at the ceremony.
+The date was established as a public holiday in subsequent years.

 Celebrations

 Celebrations are held throughout Uganda and activities are designed to promote the nation.
 Performances are held by well-known artists.
 There are also cultural demonstrations that include traditional festivals.
 In 2017, Uganda celebrated their 55th anniversary of Independence.